Protein Identification

 Benefits:

-• High resolution and accuracy: LTQ Orbitrap VelosTM with resolving power up to 100,000 and 1 ppm mass accuracy.
+• High resolution and accuracy: With LC-MS/MS, the accurate identification results can be provided based on resolving power up to 100,000 FWHM and 1 ppm mass accuracy.

-• High sensitivity: Identification of proteins present at nanogram levels.
+• High sensitivity: Able to detect proteins at even nanogram levels.

 Workflow: